ds-wizard/docs/docs/admin/configuration.rst

    Authentication database used for MongoDB, defaults to the same value provided in ``database`` option.

-.. confval:: fs_collection
+.. confval:: auth_mechanism

-   :type: auth_mechanism
+   :type: String
    :default: ``"SCRAM-SHA-256"`` (optional)

    Authentication mechanism used for MongoDB.